-For twenty minutes we sat two feet apart, both of us crying.
+For twenty minutes we sat two feet apart (it seemed like miles), both of us crying.
 I wanted to help her.
 I didn’t know how.
 Then it was time for communion.

 The tray came from her side of the row.
 She held the tray for the person on her right to take the bread and the cup.
 She handed the tray to me.
 I held it for her to take the elements.
-She shook her head, her lips were pursed and the tears poured down her cheeks.
-I could almost see her melting into her chair.
+With the smallest movement, almost imperceptible, she shook her head.
+Her lips were pursed and the tears flowed down her cheeks.
+She shrank down as if she was trying to dissolve into her chair.

 I passed the tray to Brian and he held it for me.
-I took the bread and the cup and thanked Jesus for what He had done to save me.
-He gave His life to spare me from the overwhelming agony of guilt and shame.
+I took the bread and the cup and thanked God for what He had done to save me.
+God loved the world so much He gave His one and only Son, Jesus, to die on my behalf.
+Jesus gave His life to spare me from the overwhelming agony of guilt and shame.
 He became sin for me so that I might become the righteousness of God.
 He died so that I might live.
 He defeated death so that I would never have to experience it.
 He died for this young woman, too.
 I prayed for her.
 I ate the bread I drank the cup.
 I reached over and squeezed her arm.

 We stood and sang a song about Emmanuel – God with us.
-The worship pastor prayed and told us there were people up front if we wanted prayer.
 I looked at Brian, and back at the young woman.
-I held my arms out to her and she came into my embrace.
+Breaching every social construct, I held my arms out to her and without hesitation, she came into my embrace.
 Two strangers.
 We hugged and we cried, and neither let go.

 As we hugged I prayed, “God, what can I say to comfort this young woman?
 What should I say to her?”
 The only thing that came to mind was to whisper in her ear, “You are loved!
 You must know you are loved!”
 I loved her, I still do!
 And Jesus loved her.
 He still does.
 He died, and He lives, for her!

-I kissed her hair and after another couple of seconds, she let go.
-She turned and started gathering her things.
-Brian and I started to walk out of the row.
+I was willing to hug her as long as she needed, but after another couple of seconds, she let go.
+She started gathering her things.
+Brian and I turned to walk out of the row.
 I wanted to do more.
 I wanted to say more.
 I silently prayed, “Oh, God, please draw her to the front for prayer.”
-She turned toward the front.
+I looked back to see her turn toward the front.

 Why would she come to church, alone, in such great pain, at Christmastime?
 Because somehow she knew that church is not just for the well-put-together crowd.
 Church is the hospital where hurting people go for help.
 Where else could she go?
 To whom else could she turn?